 6-161.
 Suspension, removal or prohibition; hearing; notice

-A. The superintendent, subject to the requirements of this article, may remove or suspend from office or prohibit from participating in any of the affairs of a financial institution or enterprise any director, officer, employee, agent or other person participating in the conduct of the affairs of the financial institution or enterprise if he finds that the director, officer, employee, agent or other person participating in the conduct of the affairs of the financial institution or enterprise has engaged in any of the following:
+A. The deputy director, subject to the requirements of this article, may remove or suspend from office or prohibit from participating in any of the affairs of a financial institution or enterprise any director, officer, employee, agent or other person participating in the conduct of the affairs of the financial institution or enterprise if he finds that the director, officer, employee, agent or other person participating in the conduct of the affairs of the financial institution or enterprise has engaged in any of the following:

 1. Any act, omission or practice in any business transaction which demonstrates personal dishonesty or unfitness to continue in office or participate in the conduct of the affairs of the financial institution or enterprise.